The small town of Churchill, Manitoba, is known as the “Polar Bear Capital of the World.”

 When to go to Churchill to see polar bears

 Polar bear season generally begins in Churchill at the beginning of October, and tours run through mid-November.
 It's of course impossible to fully predict bear behavior, and the tour companies have no control over when the Hudson Bay will freeze.

 When I was planning my trip, I didn't want to go too early in the season (for fear that no bears would be around yet) or too late in the season (for fear that the Bay would freeze early).
 I opted to go more in the middle; I was up in Churchill from October 24-27.

 Like I mentioned earlier, I lucked out and was on the tundra at the height of polar bear season.
 We had no problem seeing LOTS of bears and all sorts of different behaviors.

 In fact, we saw so many bears that on the last day of our tour, we took a less-used trail and went to look for other animals like Arctic Fox and ptarmigan and snowy owls.

-In 2018, the first bears were spotted in early October, but the ice froze early and the last groups in mid-November did not see many bears at all.
+The year I went, the first bears were spotted in early October, but the ice froze early and the last groups in mid-November did not see many bears at all.
 I think late October is a pretty good bet for a very good chance of seeing bears.

 (And no, you won't get a refund if you don't see bears; these bears are not in a zoo, and none of the tour companies have any control over where/when they show up.
 This is why I recommend spending more than just one day on the tundra, just in case!)